 White Collar & Internal Investigations

 Our lawyers represent individual and corporate clients faced with the increased use of criminal and regulatory enforcement to address business practices.
 Judge Holwell brings to bear his judicial experience in high-profile criminal cases as well as his substantial prior experience in private practice.
 HSG also benefits from the experience of Justice McGuire, who spent many years at the Manhattan District Attorney's office (including as deputy chief of appeals and as senior counsel to the Rackets Bureau) and who served as an appellate and trial-level judge in New York.
-As a firm, we have the experience and the judgment to conduct internal investigations on behalf of corporations, financial institutions or their boards, and to represent and advise independent and special committees when faced with sensitive matters, whether in response to a shareholder demand or a regulatory or prosecutorial inquiry.
-The firm and its lawyers have and can also serve as an independent monitor or consultant, pursuant to settlement agreements, consent decrees, or similar arrangements.
+As a firm, we have the experience and the judgment to conduct internal investigations on behalf of corporations, financial institutions, or their boards, and to represent and advise independent and special committees when faced with sensitive matters, whether in response to a shareholder demand or a regulatory or prosecutorial inquiry.
+The firm and its lawyers also serve as an independent monitor or consultant pursuant to settlement agreements, consent decrees, or similar arrangements.

-- While on the bench, Judge Holwell presided over numerous white collar cases involving insider trading, Ponzi schemes, market manipulations, mortgage frauds, foreign corrupt practices, and cross-border business frauds.
+- While on the bench, Judge Holwell presided over numerous white collar cases involving insider trading, Ponzi schemes, market manipulations, mortgage frauds, corrupt foreign practices, and cross-border business frauds.